tonycarpenter21/audio-queue-demo/README.md

 ### `npm deploy`

-Runs the app in the development mode.\
+When running it locally, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To deploy this to GitHub pages:

-The page will reload if you make edits.\
+1. Run `npm run build`
-You will also see any lint errors in the console.
+2. Run `npm run deploy`